 - and y is the distance the spring or object is stretched.

 It can be seen from the equation above that the potential energy is linearly correlated with the spring constant and to exponentially to the distance it is stretched.
-This equation was formulated through the laws of potential energy as well as the law of elastic objects that indicates a spring constant.
+This equation was formulated through the laws of potential energy as well as the law of elastic objects that indicate a spring constant.

 Elastic Potential Energy Defintion